MicrosoftDocs/power-platform/power-platform/alm/managed-properties-alm.md

 Apply your choices and select **Done** to close the pane.

 > [!NOTE]
 > If this field is a **Date and Time** field, an additional **Can change date and time behavior** property is available.
-More information: [Behavior and format of the Date and Time field](behavior-format-date-time-field.md)
+More information: [Behavior and format of the Date and Time field](/powerapps/maker/portals/configure/behavior-format-date-time-field)

-See [Create and edit fields for Common Data Service using Power Apps solution explorer](create-edit-field-solution-explorer.md) for information about how to edit fields.
+See [Update of delete a field](/powerapps/maker/common-data-service/data-platform-manage-fields#update-or-delete-a-field) for information about how to edit fields.

 ## View and edit other component managed properties
 You can view and edit managed properties for many other solution components, such as a web resource, process, chart, or dashboard.
 Next to the component in a solution select **…** and then select **Managed properties**.

 ## View and edit relationship managed properties
-While viewing entity relationships in [solution explorer](../model-driven-apps/advanced-navigation.md#solution-explorer), select a relationship from an unmanaged solution and then choose **More Actions** > **Managed Properties** on the menu bar.
+While viewing entity relationships in [solution explorer](/powerapps/maker/model-driven-apps/advanced-navigation#solution-explorer), select a relationship from an unmanaged solution and then choose **More Actions** > **Managed Properties** on the menu bar.

 With relationships, the only managed property is **Can Be Customized**.
 This single setting controls all changes that can be made to the entity relationship.